eviehwy/RCBS/README.txt

-For Teller Terminal Client, a default teller has been created with TELLER rights (in the singleton Data Init session bean).
+For Teller Terminal Client, a default teller has been created with TELLER rights.
 To log in, use
 username: teller
 password: password